a-ignatov-parc/requirejs-sandbox/README.md

 ###.get( name )

+> Returns sandbox instance with the requested name if it was created.
+Otherwise returns `undefined`

 * **name** *Type: String*

 	> Name of the early created sandbox.

----

-Returns sandbox instance with the requested name if it was created.
-Otherwise returns `undefined`

 ###.set( name, params )

+> Create and returns sandbox with the specified name and params.

 * **name** *Type: String*